tseno-stamenov/traefik-wireguard-openvpn-stack/README.md

 .
 ├── docker-compose.yml        # Main stack definition
 ├── README.md                 # Documentation
-├── letsencrypt/              # TLS certificates (mounted into Traefik) │   └── acme.json
+├── .env.example              # Environment variable template which will be used to create the .env file ├── letsencrypt/              # TLS certificates (mounted into Traefik) │   └── acme.json
 ├── wg-data/                  # WireGuard persistent data